 Your words are truly powerful.
 You have the ability to speak life or death–negativity– into your life and situation with your voice.
 This is considered true in pretty much every religious context, but has also been acknowledged in psychology and scientific contexts as well.
 What we speak out of our mouths matters.

 As an aside, those thoughts in the back of our minds need to be confronted and addressed verbally–especially the negative ones.
-They need to be countered (verbally) so they can lose their power.
-I’m currently reading a helpful book called, Get Out of Your Head, by Jennie Allen.
+They need to be countered, again verbally, so they can lose their power.
+I’m currently reading a book that addresses this called, Get Out of Your Head, by Jennie Allen.
 In the last blog, I wrote about how the enemy of our lives have a specific plan and intention for your unforgiveness.
-Which means we must have a specific plan, too.
+Which of course means we must have a specific plan, too.
 We are approaching the last part of the series.

-You may have already used your mouth to relate the offences of others.
+You may have already used your mouth to relate the offenses of others.
 I know I have.
 I’ve shared the stories of what people have done to me, over and over again.
 I’ve heard myself repeating these stories over the phone or in person to several people.
-Because the hurt has remained, I’ve done it as a way to comfort myself and receive much needed validation.
-In truth though, what I am holding up is a dead–sometimes deeply past– thing (a death thing–something intended to destroy me.)
+Because the hurt has remained, I’ve shared these stories as a way to comfort myself and receive much needed validation.
+In truth though, what I am holding up is a dead–sometimes deeply past– thing (a death thing–something that was intended to destroy me.)

 What if every time you thought about or shared an instance of hurt, you said this out loud?
 What if every time you shared what happened to you, or what you did wrong, you also said this?
 “I will walk in peace.
 I will walk in love.
 I forgive.”

 *Clarification: It is important to share our personal stories, and we can do it with intention–to enlighten and empower ourselves and others.
 When we do it without clear intention, the result is often only a renewal of hurt.
 History matters: our understanding of it is necessary.
-Without action and progression it means nothing.
+However, without action and progression it means nothing.
 We’re just holding up and examining dead things.